 Rebecca Hill is a highly experienced specialist in extradition and international crime who has worked at the forefront of this niche area for more than a decade.
-She regularly conducts cases of the utmost gravity including allegations of murder, terrorism and multi-million dollar fraud as well as those with the gravest consequences for their subjects.
+She regularly conducts cases of the utmost gravity including those involving allegations of murder, terrorism and multi-national fraud as well as those with the gravest consequences for their subjects.

 Rebecca is ranked in Chambers and Partners as a band 2 leader in the field of Extradition at the London Bar and is also ranked in the Legal 500.
 It is a mark of her experience and expertise that she has been consistently recognised since 2009.